go-gorm/gorm.io/pages/cli/sql_templates.md

 {{end}}
 ```

-Next, configure output paths or custom helpers with the [generation configuration guide](configuration.html), or revisit the [CLI overview](index.html).
+Next, decide which interfaces feed the generator in the [workflow & configuration guide](workflow.html#configuration-basics), or return to the [CLI overview](index.html).